Deecodes07/Finder/README.md

 Step to Exploit :-

-* Give give permissions to two file "chmod 777 setup.sh && chmod 777 parasite.sh"
+* Give permissions to two file "chmod 777 setup.sh && chmod 777 parasite.sh"
 * First setup the file from "./setup.sh"
 * After the setup enter this command "./parasite.sh" and hit enter.
 * They will ask a website url.
 Enter the target url and hit enter.